logo

 3. Retainer-Based Agreement

-The agency is paid a fixed monthly or quarterly fee for ongoing marketing services.
-Best for long-term brand building and strategy execution.
+The agency is paid a fixed monthly or quarterly fee to handle ongoing marketing needs such as brand strategy, campaign planning, content creation, or SEO.
+Suitable for long-term collaborations with predictable workloads.

 4. Project-Based Agreement